naterarmstrong/longest-common-substring/README.md

 Assuming it is aliased as `lcs`, It is used on the command line as `lcs [-k num_docs_lcs_is_in] file1 file2 ...`.

 The repo also has a bash script to run local benchmarks while varying the number of files, which can be used as `./run_hyperfine_benchmark` after installing [hyperfine](https://github.com/sharkdp/hyperfine).
+This will print the time taken for each file count from 2 to 10 to the command line, and also write it to a markdown file at `benchmark_results/results.md`.

 ### Benchmark
 | Number of files | Mean [ms] | Min [ms] | Max [ms] |